-We recently stumbled onto the following tale by way of Flickr.com and thought you would enjoy this story of one very special Santa, as told by some of the surviving members of his family:
+A while ago, the KringleQuest Team stumbled onto the following story, with the help of Flickr.com.
+Please enjoy this story of one very special Santa, as told by some of the surviving members of his family:

 George Herman Heid was born in New York City, the youngest of seven children.
 In 1919, his mom moved him, along with his youngest brother and sister, to Oakland, California.
 Here, young George began a modest show-business career, which frequently was divided between Legitimate Theatre and Grand Opera.
 But after a successful decade as a veteran of the stage, George turned his attention to radio, eventually assuming the duties of program director at KPO, the NBC-controlled affiliate in San Francisco.
 Shortly afterward, he moved to Tucson, Arizona, where he became station manager and co-owner of KVOA-AM.